MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-XVIII-Rural-Housing-Service-Rural-BusinessCooperative-Service-Rural-Utilities-Service-Department-Agriculture/subchapter-H-Program-Regulations/part-1955-Property-Management/subpart-C-Disposal-Inventory-Property/subjectgroup-ECFR4a39b613e93d562-Use-Contractors-To-Dispose-Inventory-Property/section-1955.130.md

 (i) For single family properties or MFH projects of 2 to 5 units, $50.

-(ii) For all property other than that covered in paragraph (e)(1)(i) of this section, the *greater* of the estimated closing costs shown on the notice of listing (Form RD 1955-40) or1/2 of 1 percent of the purchase price.
+(ii) For all property other than that covered in paragraph (e)(1)(i) of this section, the *greater* of the estimated closing costs shown on the notice of listing (Form RD 1955-40) or 1/2 of 1 percent of the purchase price.

 (2) *Offeror default.* When a contract is cancelled due to offeror default, the earnest money will be delivered to and retained by the agency as full liquidated damages.